Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `Shadow Intensity` : The shadow has more power (Need Performance when high)

-`Shadow with Music` : The shadow has more power when the music is high
+`Shadow With Music` : The shadow has more power when the music is high

-## Other
+## Others

 `Regenerate Random Spectre` : Regenerate the default spectre when there are no Music